green-coding-solutions/documentation/content/en/docs/installation/installation-macos.md

   SMTP or eMail services.
 - While we support MacOS features are still experimental and shouldn't be used in production.
 Please use the more stable Linux version here.
+- There is a problem in the way the `powermetrics` tool reports time in that the resolution of the timestamp is seconds with a delta given in ns.
+The problem is that we don't know when in this initial second the process has started.
+  So when looking at the results the "Start of measurement" and "End of measurement" can be shifted by max 1 second.